qstesiro/sonarlint-intellij/README.md

 Please be aware that we are not actively looking for feature contributions.
 The truth is that it's extremely difficult for someone outside SonarSource to comply with our roadmap and expectations.
 Therefore, we typically only accept minor cosmetic changes and typo fixes.

 With that in mind, if you would like to submit a code contribution, please create a pull request for this repository.
-Please explain your motives to contribute this change: what problem you are trying to fix, what improvement you are trying to make.
+Please explain your motives to contribute the change, describe what problem you are trying to fix, and tell us what improvement you are trying to make.
+The SonarLint Team will review the PR and discuss internally how it aligns with the [roadmap](https://www.sonarsource.com/products/sonarlint/roadmap/).

 Make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style-configuration-for-intellij) and that all tests are passing.